Patient Participation Group Report Year 2014/2015

 - 38% responded in the recruitment leaflet as having a long term illness, disability or infirmity.

-A proportion of the current group has now met twice and already established its terms of reference.
-It was agreed that the overall aim of the group was to facilitate and improve communication between patients and the practice.
-Minutes of the meetings will be published in on the website in the dedicated PPG section and put up on noticeboards in surgery.
-It was agreed that the chair of the group would continue to forward via e-mail agendas, minutes and any other associated information to all 16 of the group in order that those who have signed up but not been able to attend meetings may still be able to contribute.
+It was agreed that the chair of the group would continue to forward via e-mail agendas, minutes and any other associated information to all 16 of the group in order that those who have signed up but not been able to attend meetings will still be able to contribute.

 In summary these were:

-The full survey results can be downloaded from the practice website here.
+The full survey results can be downloaded here.